 - Hit Submit

-Though you have entered the domain details in SiteGround, it is still parked in Namecheap.
-You have to enter the SiteGround nameservers in your corresponding Domain Registrar DNS section.
-Follow the below tutorials to point your nameservers.
+If you have registered the domain with other registrars, though you have entered the domain details in Bluehost , it is still parked in that domain registrar.
+You have to enter the Bluehost nameservers in your corresponding Domain Registrar DNS section.
+Follow these tutorials to point your nameservers.

 Your next task?
 Well, it’s installing WordPress!